More powerful multiple testing under dependence via randomization: Introduction

-\paragraph{A note on randomization.} While the set of randomized multiple testing procedures contains all deterministic ones, it is far from clear when the most powerful randomized procedure is strictly more powerful (in at least some situations) than the most powerful deterministic one.
 It could be the case that randomization confers no additional benefit in every situation.
 In order to find and exploit the gap between deterministic and randomized procedures, one must have a clear algorithmic idea: just throwing randomness at the problem will not suddenly confer more power.
 To the best of our knowledge, our paper is the first to recognize that it is even possible for the BY procedure to be improved via randomization.
-As an important counterpoint, we do not know of any way for randomization to improve the power of other procedures like the BH procedure under positive dependence, and indeed we conjecture that it does not.
-Both the BH and BY procedures have their FDR upper bounds being achieved with equality in a particular setting; yet it appears as if the power of BY can be essentially improved in almost all other situations, while we conjecture that without further knowledge, the BH procedure cannot be strictly improved in any situation without worsening its power in other situations.
+As an important counterpoint, we do not know of any way for randomization to improve the power of other procedures like the BH procedure under positive dependence, and indeed, we conjecture that it does not.
+Both the BH and BY procedures have their FDR upper bounds being achieved with equality in a particular setting; yet it appears as if the power of BY can be essentially improved in almost all other situations, while we conjecture that (without further knowledge) the BH procedure cannot be strictly improved in any situation without worsening its power in other situations.
 Thus, it is not the case that randomization should indeed always or ``naturally'' help in multiple testing.